Solera-Bootcamp-Team-1/server/README.md

 ## How does this work
 There are two files (teams.json and tasks.json) on the root directory.
-Two data classes (POJOs) are used to serialize and deserialize their contents.
+Two data classes (POJOs) `package com.solera.team1.server.{Team,TeamTask}` are used to serialize and deserialize their contents.

 ## API documentation
-- `/tasks` returns an array of all the tasks.
+- `/api/tasks` returns an array of all the tasks.
-- `/teams` returns an array of all the teams.
+- `/api/teams` returns an array of all the teams.